9dots/9dots.io-pages/OjMBHvd.md

 	- A film score is original music create to accompany a film.
 The music is composed for each scene to help set the mood.

 ## Explore
-Show the film score example video.
+Show the film score example clips.
 After each example, discuss with the group how the music set the tone for the scene.

 ## Explain
 Show the example clip that the students are working with.
 First show it with no music, and then show it with the example music.
 All of the music in the example was made using the GarageBand loops that the students have been working with.